how to remove laminate flooring without removing skirting boards

 Using a Multi-Tool

 Multi-tools are versatile because they can sand, grind, polish, and cut.
-This Dewalt Oscillating Multi-Tool is a great example of what’s available because it comes with all the accessories you’ll need.
+This Dewalt Oscillating Multi-Tool is a great example of what’s available because it has all the necessary accessories.

 However, multi-tools are not the fastest option for removing laminate flooring, so you’ll need patience.
 On the plus side, multi-tools are great for cutting straight lines, and you can get much closer to the skirting than using a circular saw.